deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Terry Wen.
+Hello, my name is Terry Wen, and my favorite Code School path is Github.